james-nesbitt/boch/README.md

        - check that the image was created
        - check the build output for an error

-Why does my container use 100%

-  - we have a problem with supervisord taking 100% CPU, I haven't figured out why yet.

 I started my container but I don't see it?

   - are you expecting a prompt or output, because the default conf doesn't provide any

 I used the shell command, but my changes disappear

   - shell is meant to provide a temporary container based on the image
        - you can try --persistant to have the container stay
   - shell gives you a new container, not the same container as you have in start.
   - shell is meant as a tools to debug the container, or to make changes that are then commited to the image.